Blending data lets you create charts, tables, and controls based on multiple data sources.

 A join configuration links pairs of tables in a blend.
 A join configuration consists of an operator, which defines how to combine matching and non-matching records from those tables, and a condition, which is a set of fields that defines how the tables are related to each other.

 For example, in the following screenshot, the Grades table joins to the Students table on the student_id field, and to the Classes table on the class_id field.
 Both join configurations use the left outer operator.

 Example join configuration, using the left outer join operator, and student_id as the join condition.

 The join operator determines how the matching and non-matching rows from the tables in the blend are joined together.
-Data Studio supports the following join operators:
+Looker Studio supports the following join operators:

 - Inner join - Returns only matching rows from the left and right tables.

 - Left outer join - Returns matching rows from the right table, plus non-matching rows from the left tables.

 - Right outer join - Returns matching rows from the left tables, plus non-matching rows from the right table.